-The ratio is calculated by measuring capital expenditure on renewal and replacement of assets relative to its level of depreciation.
-Council is aiming to attain a result of 100% for the year ending 30 June 2015.
+The ratio is calculated by measuring capital expenditure on renewal and replacement of assets relative to the amount identified in Asset Management Plans required to be spent on capital renewal for the 2015-16 year.
+Council is aiming to attain a result of 100% for the year ending 30 June 2016.
 This means that Council is funding capital replacement expenditure as identified in Council's draft Asset Management Plan.